-- Share option was valued using the Binomial valuation model.
+(a) Share option was valued using the Binomial valuation model.

-- Share option was valued using the Binomial valuation model.
-Represents non-cash component and comprises club and car benefits and employer's contribution to CPF.
-Value of remuneration shares was estimated based on closing price of ordinary shares on 11 March 2009, i.e. \$\$4.12.
-Directors who did not receive any remuneration shares because they did not serve a full annual term as non-executive Directors.
-Fees and remuneration shares for non-executive Directors refer to those for 2008 financial year that are subject to approval by shareholders at the AGM on 17 April 2009.
+(b) Represents non-cash component and comprises club and car benefits and employer's contribution to CPF.

+(c) Value of remuneration shares was estimated based on closing price of ordinary shares on 11 March 2011, i.e. \$\$9.27.

+(d) Directors who did not receive any remuneration shares because they did not serve a full annual term as non-executive Directors.

+(e) Fees and remuneration shares for non-executive Directors refer to those for 2010 financial year that are subject to approval by shareholders at the AGM on 15 April 2011.

+(f) As announced to the Singapore Exchange Securities Trading Ltd, Mr David Conner, under his employment contract, is entitled to receive 470,766 OCBC ordinary shares on his retirement.
+This entitlement will be adjusted for dividends to be declared by the Bank.

-SHARE OPTION SCHEMES
+SHARE SCHEMES